 A review of TURP patients identified 9 patients who had been seen privately as outpatients, then had their procedure within the NHS.
 The waiting times for these patients appear to be significantly less than for other patients.
-It would appear that there is an issue of Mr O'Brien scheduling his own patients in nonindependently or with supervision or administrative support, which would be reasonable to allow him to return to work.
-I have not yet had this discussion with Ronan.
+It would appear that there is an issue of Mr O'Brien scheduling his own patients in non-hronological manner.

 It was recognised that the Ronan Carroll would continue to lead the operational team in working through the issues identified to reach clear outcomes for all patients.
 It was agreed by the Oversight Committee that this work would be recognised at WLI rates, with consultants undertaking additional 4 hour sessions to progress the issues identified.
-Action: Ronan Carroll